MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/ns-hdaudio-_hdaudio_converter_format.md

 #### StreamType

 Specifies the stream type.
 If <b>StreamType</b>=0, the stream contains PCM data.
 If <b>StreamType</b>=1, the stream contains non-PCM data.

-#### - ConverterFormat

-Specifies the stream's data format as an encoded 16-bit value.
-For more information, see the following Remarks section.

 ## -remarks